 Notice where shadows fall.
-Adjust the patient of the camera to take advantage of the light.
+Adjust the angle of the camera to take advantage of the light.
 Shadows may not be noticeable with the naked eye, but are more pronounced in the photograph; review the picture after you take it to ensure that your subject area is clearly visible (and in focus).

 Distracting backgrounds make it harder to get the subject in focus and can make it harder to see lesions clearly.